or-gottman/AnomalyDetectionWebApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This web application project provides a friendly to use interface in which a user can upload a file he wishes to train, and another csv file with possible anomalies.
+This web application project provides a friendly to use interface in which a user can upload a csv file he wishes to train, and another csv file with possible anomalies.
 The uploaded data is processed by an anomaly detection algorithm, and the answers that are sent back from the algorithm are presented to the user in a few informative graphs and by spans that specify in which lines the anomalies occurred.